M. J. Sherman: Professional career

 After going undrafted in the 2025 NFL draft, Sherman attended rookie minicamp on a tryout basis with the Denver Broncos.
 He then signed with the Montreal Alouettes of the Canadian Football League (CFL) on May 13, 2025, as a defensive lineman.
 He was moved to the practice roster on June 1 before the start of the 2025 CFL season.
-Sherman was promoted to the active roster on June 26, moved back to the practice roster on July 1, promoted to the active roster again on July 23, and moved back to the practice roster again on July 31, 2025.
+Sherman was promoted to the active roster on June 26, moved back to the practice roster on July 1, promoted to the active roster again on July 23, moved back to the practice roster again on July 31, promoted to the active roster for the third time on September 23, and demoted to the practice roster for the final time on October 11, 2025.
+He became a free agent after the 2025 season.